 Vice President, Construction, Facilities and Sustainability

-David is responsible for master planning and strategic direction of Board-approved construction projects, renovations and sustainability efforts – including energy efficiency and recycling – at BYU–Hawaii.
-In addition, he oversees the university's facilities management department, including custodial, design and construction, grounds and shops.
-David and his wife Jonna have five children.
+David is responsible for strategic direction of Board-approved construction projects, renovations and sustainability efforts.
+In addition, he oversees the university's facilities management department, including campus safety, design and construction, custodial and special events, shops, grounds, and motor pool.